THE

 rupa:

-“The property g is present in
+“the property g is present in

 everything which possesses the property f